Jai2500/codefundo-1/README<Drone>.md

 - The file containing information supplied by the drone is of the GeoJson filetype, which is one of the best formats for processing geo-spatial data.
 - A simple HTML file is created that calls the Bing Maps API and uses its inbuilt tools to pinpoint people's locations on the map.
 - An Ajax styled implementation will also be able to support real time tracking of the people in the affected regions.
-- A sample code implementing the above
+- The above can be implemented very easily on Bings API by running the below code in a browser and dragging and dropping the GeoJson file
 ``` HTML
 <!DOCTYPE html>
 <html>